rmariano/vim-config/README.md

     cp .vimrc ~/.vimrc

-If there are any color-schemes you would like to install, I suggest to copy them to ~/.vim/colors (create the directory if it does not exist).
+If there are any colour schemes you would like to install, I suggest to copy them to ~/.vim/colors (create the directory if it does not exist).
 Again, configuration can be made by copying the files or by creating symlinks.

-    cp \<colorscheme\>.vim ~/.vim/colors
+    cp colors/\<colorscheme\>.vim ~/.vim/colors/

-## Color scheme Plug-in
+## Colour scheme Plug-in

-The color scheme requires the terminal to support 256 colors.
+The colour scheme requires the terminal to support 256 colours.
 Most of the terminals already support this, but some terminal multiplexers like `tmux` might require to be run as: `tmux -2` in order to support this.

-In addition, just the command-line classic Vim version is supported, so no support for Gvim or graphical versions is included for the color scheme although pull requests are accepted.
+In addition, just the command-line classic Vim version is supported, so no support for ``Gvim`` or graphical versions is included for the colour scheme although pull requests are accepted.

 ------